-Electrical Equipment & Safety
+10.Electrical Equipment & Safety

-Equipment that does not require continuous operation should be switched off when not in use and disconnected from the main electricity supply at the end of the day.
+Equipment that does not require continuous operation should be switched off when not in use.
 On no account should staff carry out any adjustments to electrical equipment.
 In the event of a fault developing, the equipment should be switched off and the Safety Officer notified of the details.
 Electrical equipment is checked annually or new upon purchase.